 The Texas Prescription Monitoring Program (PMP) collects and monitors prescription data for all Schedule II, III, IV, and V Controlled Substances (CS) dispensed by pharmacies in Texas or to a Texas resident from a pharmacy located in another state.
 It provides a database for monitoring patient prescription history for practitioners and the ordering of Texas Schedule II Official Prescription Forms.
-All pharmacies licensed in Texas are required to report all dispensed controlled substances records to the PMP.62
+All pharmacies licensed in Texas are required to report all dispensed controlled substances records to the PMP substance prescriptions, the pharmacist can identify misuse of controlled substances by their patients.

 The purpose of the PMP is to assist pharmacists in monitoring and eliminating duplicating and/or overprescribing of controlled substances.
-By knowing the history of a patient's-controlled substance prescriptions, the pharmacist can identify possible abuse of controlled substances by their patients.
+By knowing the history of a patient's-controlled

 The Drug Enforcement Administration (DEA) has classified drugs, substances, and certain chemicals into five distinct categories or schedules.
 The schedules are based on the drug's acceptable medical use and its potential for abuse or dependency.
 Schedule I drugs have a high potential for abuse, which includes psychological and/or physical dependency, and no current FDA approved medical use.
-As the schedule increases in number the abuse potential decreases.
-The DEA drug scheduling includes:63
+As the schedule increases in number the misuse potential decreases.
+The DEA drug scheduling includes